lazarosgogos/ijepa/README.md

 ```
 *Note: This example is just used for illustrative purposes, as the ViT-H/14 config should be run on 16 A100 80G GPUs for an effective batch-size of 2048, in order to reproduce our results.*

-To run the Probabilistic I-JEPA, make sure the loss function in the config file is set to *L2_PKT*.
+To run P-IJEPA, set the loss function in the config file to `L2_PKT`.
+This combines the original L2 representation-matching loss with the probabilistic distribution-matching loss described in the paper.

 <!-- ### Multi-GPU training
 In the multi-GPU setting, the implementation starts from [main_distributed.py](main_distributed.py), which, in addition to parsing the config file, also allows for specifying details about distributed training.
 For distributed training, we use the popular open-source [submitit](https://github.com/facebookincubator/submitit) tool and provide examples for a SLURM cluster.